To ensure that schools:

 |Stage ||Description |

-Note: If primary students transfer to another primary school a copy of the immunisation status certificate should be sent to the receiving school.
+Note: If primary students transfer to another primary school a copy should be sent to the receiving school and recorded on CASES21.

-During disease outbreaks refer to student immunisation status certificates.
+During disease outbreaks refer to student Immunisation History Statements.

 Instruct parents/guardians of students not immunised to keep their children at home for the recommended period, as outlined in the Department of Health’s School exclusion table, see: